CarlosAVDS/qrcode-generator/README.md

 📝 Licença
 Este projeto está sob a licença MIT.

-Desenvolvido com 💡 por Carlos A.
+Desenvolvido com 💡 por Carlos A no curso HORA DE CODAR.